 2.9.1.
-Sometimes, a release will credit a group of people or performers involved in the release, such as Chorus, Choir, Orchestra, Ensemble, Cast, Company etc., but not give them a proper Artist name.
-When entering such vague groups, a full Artist name of the group should, if possible, be taken from the release , film, show, etc. title, and added to the front of the group, for example; the Chorus from the musical Paint Your Wagon should be credited like this:
+Sometimes, a release will credit a group of people or performers involved in the release, such as Chorus, Choir, Orchestra, Ensemble, Cast, Company, etc., but not give them a proper artist name.
+When entering such vague groups, a full artist name of the group should, if possible, be taken from the title of the release / film / show / etc. and added to the front of the group.
+For example, the Chorus from the musical Paint Your Wagon should be credited like this:

 When entering the details on the release, it is acceptable to use the ANV function to display the original performer credit, so for example it can be like this:

 2.14.1.
-You must edit each release if one Artist is being represented by two or more Artist pages.
+You must edit each release if one artist is being represented by two or more Artist pages.
 Make sure your edits are correct and reflect the name that is is printed on the release, using Artist Name Variations if needed.
-Never swap about the suffixes, once an Artist is designated a numerical suffix, the Artist must remain with that suffix.
+Never swap around the suffixes, once an artist is designated a numerical suffix, the artist must remain with that suffix.
 The suffix has no relation to popularity or historical order.
-If in doubt, ask in the forum database topic.
+If in doubt, ask in the forum Database topic.

 2.14.3.
 If your edits are going to remove all entries from an Artist page, please make sure to update that page to remove all 'in groups', 'aliases', the profile, real name and the links before editing the last release.
 Please make sure to transfer any relevant information over to the remaining profile.

 2.15.1.
-You must edit each release to rename an Artist.
+You must edit each release to rename an artist.
 Make sure your edits are correct and reflect what is printed on the release, using Artist Name Variations if needed.
-Never swap about the suffixes, once an Artist is designated a numerical suffix, the Artist must remain with that suffix.
+Never swap around the suffixes, once an artist is designated a numerical suffix, the artist must remain with that suffix.
 The suffix has no relation to popularity or historical order.
-If in doubt, ask in the forum database topic.
+If in doubt, ask in the forum Database topic.